-On August 31, 2017, the Department of Defense (DOD) Consolidated Adjudication Facility (CAF) issued a Statement of Reasons (SOR) detailing reasons why DOD adjudicators were unable to find that it is clearly consistent with the national interest to grant Applicant a security clearance, and recommended referral to an administrative judge to determine whether a security clearance should be granted, continued, denied, or revoked.
+On March 2, 2018, the Department of Defense (DOD) Consolidated Adjudication Facility (CAF) issued a Statement of Reasons (SOR) detailing reasons why DOD adjudicators were unable to find that it is clearly consistent with the national interest to grant Applicant a security clearance, and recommended referral to an administrative judge to determine whether a security clearance should be granted, continued, denied, or revoked.
 The action was taken under Executive Order (Exec.
 Or.)
-10865, Safeguarding Classified Information Within Industry (February 20, 1960), as amended; Department of Defense Directive 5220.6, Defense Industrial Personnel Security Clearance Review Program (January 2,1992), as amended (Directive); and the Security Executive Agent, by Directive 4, National Security Adjudicative Guidelines (SEAD 4), dated December 10, 2016.
+10865, Safeguarding Classified Information Within Industry (February 20, 1960), as amended; Department of Defense Directive 5220.6, Defense Industrial Personnel Security Clearance Review Program (January 2,1992), as amended (Directive); and the Security Executive Agent, Directive 4, National Security Adjudicative Guidelines (SEAD 4), dated December 10, 2016, effective June 8, 2017.

-Applicant responded to the SOR on October 18, 2017, and requested a hearing.
-The case was assigned to me on February 8, 2018, and was scheduled for hearing on

-April 18, 2018.
-At the scheduled hearing, the Government's case consisted of six exhibits (GEs 1-6); Applicant relied on one witness (himself) and three exhibits (AEs A-C).
-The transcript (Tr.) was received on May 1, 2018.
+Applicant responded to the SOR on May 14, 2018, and requested a hearing.
+The case was assigned to me on February 19, 2019, and was scheduled for hearing on April February 14, 2019.
+At the scheduled hearing, the Government's case consisted of six exhibits (GEs 1-6) that were admitted without objection; Applicant relied on one witness (himself) and six exhibit (AEs A-F) that were admitted without objection.
+The transcript (Tr.) was received on February 26, 2018.

-Besides its seven exhibits, the Government requested administrative notice of certain facts pertaining to Afghanistan.
+Besides its six exhibits, the Government requested administrative notice of certain facts pertaining to Afghanistan.
 Administrative or official notice is the appropriate type of notice used for administrative proceedings.
 See ISCR Case No. 05-11292 (App.
 Bd.
 April 12, 2007).
 Administrative notice is appropriate for noticing facts or government reports that are well known.
 See Stein, Administrative Law, Sec.
 25.01 (Bender & Co.
 2006).